Finances at LMH Health begin to make improvement after operating losses four out of the last five years

 photo by: Austin Hornbostel/Journal-World

 There was a time that Lawrence Memorial Hospital was among the most financially successful businesses in the city.
-The non-profit hospital would frequently produce revenues over expenses — what we would call profit if the hospital were a traditional private company — of $10 million or more per year.
+The nonprofit hospital would frequently produce revenues over expenses — what we would call profit if the hospital were a traditional private company — of $10 million or more per year.

 But that time has not been the last five years.

-LMH Health — the parent company that owns the hospital and doctors offices across the area — has posted an operating loss four out of the last five years, as hospitals across the country have struggled, sometimes to the point of shuttering.
+LMH Health — the parent company that owns the hospital and doctors’ offices across the area — has posted an operating loss four out of the last five years, as hospitals across the country have struggled, sometimes to the point of shuttering.

 LMH has never been close to shuttering during the time period, but it would like to get much closer to turning a profit.
 This year may be the year.

 The hospital on Wednesday reported its financial results through September, and it is currently profitable with three-quarters of the year now in the books.
-But it is not so profitable that a soft end to the year won’t wipe it all way.
+But it is not so profitable that a soft end to the year won’t wipe it all away.

 Year-to-date, LMH has posted revenues over expenses of about $940,000.
 That’s better than the $5.9 million operating loss that LMH had posted during the same period a year ago.